 Students may add a course to their schedule from the start of registration until the last day of regular registration for the term of that particular course.
-Courses added during the Late Add period are assessed a $125 late fee and must be registered for in person at the One Stop Center.
+See the Summer Session Calendar for deadlines.
+Courses added during the Late Add period are assessed a $125 late fee and must be registered for at the One Stop Center.
 Webreg will not accept late regsitration course additions.
-Courses added after the start of the course will require the instructor’s signature on a “Change of Course” form before the registration will be processed.
+Courses added after the start of the course will require the instructor’s permission before the registration will be processed.

 Some courses are listed as “by permission of instructor” and will require a special permission number to process the registration.
 Special permission numbers for a course are available either from the instructor or from the academic department of the course, and must be entered into Webreg at the time of registration.